bb-io/docs/src/content/docs/apps/Uniform.mdx

 - **On compositions created**: Polling event that periodically checks for newly created compositions
 - **On compositions updated**: Polling event that periodically checks for updated compositions
+- **On compositions published**: Polling event that periodically checks for newly published or updated published compositions

 ## Feedback